tone-man/vector/README.md

-# Vector. - capture life's magnitude and direction
+# Vector. - improve, maintainably

 This passion project builds off Atomic Habits, inspired to be a FOSS version of atoms.